ramliktraining/my-website/posts/effective.md

   while working from home.
 From creating a dedicated workspace to managing distractions, these tips will help you optimize your remote workday.
 ---
-<h1 style="color: #2C3E50;">7 Effective Strategies to Stay Productive While Working From Home</h1>
+<h1 style="color: #2C3E50;">7 Effective Strategies to Stay Productives While Working From Home</h1>

 <p>The rise of remote work has undoubtedly brought numerous benefits: flexible hours, no daily commute, and the ability to work in your favorite pajamas.
-But for many, the shift from office to home can blur the lines between work and personal life, making it challenging to stay productive.
+But for many, the shift from office to home can blur the lines between work and personal life, making it challenging to stay productives.
 If you’ve been struggling to maintain focus, don't worry — you're not alone!</p>

 <p>Here are seven tried-and-true strategies that can help you boost productivity and make the most of your work-from-home experience.</p>